-When you’re looking for the best healthy vegetarian and vegan restaurants in Hong Kong. readers are not only limited to these restaurants, as the rise of flexitarianism in Hong Kong has seen many restaurants up their game when it comes to plant-based offerings on the menu.
-You can also try one of these restaurants if you’re dining with meat eaters: Beef & Liberty or The Butchers Club, and even Qi House of Sichuan has a dedicated meat-free menu.
+When looking for the best healthy vegetarian and vegan restaurants in Hong Kong, diners are not limited to only these restaurants, as the rise of flexitarianism in Hong Kong has seen many local restaurants up their game when it comes to plant-based offerings.
+You can also try Beef & Liberty or The Butchers Club if you are dining with meat-eaters.
+Or, even Qi House of Sichuan has a dedicated meat-free menu.

 Strictly Necessary Cookies